-D. MAIN DISCONNECT
+D. SERVICE RATED MAIN DISCONNECT

-A two-pole, main circuit breaker disconnect shall be contained within the control enclosure.
-The main disconnect shall isolate all power to the enclosure.
+A three-pole, main station circuit breaker disconnect shall be contained within the control enclosure.
+The main disconnect shall isolate all power to the control enclosure.
 The main disconnect shall have an operating handle mounted in the enclosure door, mechanically interlocked to prevent entry while disconnect is in the ON position.